intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 On the flipside, I have never listened to as much music in any other year as I did in 2021.
 It seems the more I listen to, the more there is to listen to.
 Between evergrowing recommendation lists, discography runs, genre deep-dives and vortex favorites, it's easy to be overwhelmed by the sheer quantity of music that's out there begging to be enjoyed.

 And enjoy I did.
 So much so that the usual top 10 will not suffice.
 I listened to so much good music, I went all the way up to forty.
 40. One would be tempted to think this is just a poor excuse to include every record I enjoyed but even that is not true as I started the endeavor of making this list with over 100 candidates.
-Hopefully you can find inspiration to stop masochistically listening to new music and inevitably complaining about its poor quality and start actually enjoy listening to music again.
+Hopefully you can find inspiration to stop masochistically listening to new music and inevitably complaining about its poor quality and start to actually enjoy listening to music again.

 **(40.)** The Doors - L.A.
 Woman (1971)